-Represents the number of shares issued for 2021 performance rights vested on 1 March 2024, including any shares issued for overachievement of the target in accordance with the plan.
-Exercise price was nil.
+1 Represents the number of shares issued for 2021 performance rights vested on 1 March 2024, including any shares issued for overachievement of 2 Includes holdings by director-related entities.
+3 Includes holdings by a related party.

 All shareholdings referred to in the previous table are ordinary shares in the Group.